amalleo25/apcupsd-smartos-2/README.md

 ```
 ${SHUTDOWN} -y -g0 -i5

-Reboot to load and start the service
+Reboot SmartOS to load and start the service
 ```
 init 6
 ```